 This recipe delivers intense flavor and elegant results.
-This is a fun and interesting entree to serve for dinner guests or a romantic Valentine’s Day dinner.
-And, it requires almost no effort; everything is cooked together in one packet or papillote.
+This is a fun and interesting entrée to serve for dinner guests or a romantic Valentine's Day dinner.
+And, it requires almost no effort; everything is cooked together in one packet called a papillote.
 And if you do not want to do packets, a glass baking pan will work too.

 And if you don't want to do the fish in packets, you can follow the prep instructions but put the fish in a glass baking dish and cover tightly with foil.